 Teacher: Dr Assaf Bar Moshe, Freie Universität Berlin

 Class Description: The Jewish Arabic dialect of Baghdad was the native tongue of one of the oldest and biggest communities of the Jewish Diaspora.
 After a short introduction to the historical and linguistic setting of the dialect, we will dive into its sounds, vocabulary and grammar.
 Focusing on speaking and listening, at the end of the Beginners level you will be able to conduct and understand basic conversations.
-In the Intermediate/Advanced class, we will expand the inventory of our vocabulary and our knowledge of the dialect’s grammar.
+In the Intermediate and Advanced classes, we will expand the inventory of our vocabulary and our knowledge of the dialect’s grammar.
 In addition to that, we will highlight the differences between the Jewish dialect of Baghdad and other Arabic dialects and explain the historical circumstances that led to their development.

 -Avishur, Yitzhak.
 2008-2010.
 A Dictionary of the New Judeo-Arabic Written and Spoken in Iraq (1600-2000).
 Tel-Aviv: Archaeological Center Publication.
 (In Hebrew)